 NOLA Airboat Tour

-On a small-group airboat swamp tour, participants experience the Mississippi River and Barataria Preserve by boat.
-It’s one of the top things to do near New Orleans.
+On a small-group swamp tour, participants experience the Mississippi River and Barataria Preserve by airboat.
+It’s one of the top things to do near New Orleans!

-Aboard the airboat, passengers ride through swamp, marsh and lakes in search of alligators, bald eagles and other wildlife.
-Best of all, unlike other tours, this tour includes round-trip transport from New Orleans!
+Passengers will ride through swamp, marsh and lakes in search of alligators, bald eagles and other wildlife.
+Plus, this tour includes round-trip transport from New Orleans.
 Get the details!

-Pro Tip: Travelers interested in a full day tour for their last day of their Three Day Itinerary New Orleans can opt for a combo Swamp Boat and Plantation discovery tour.
-Participants are taken deep in the bayous in search of wildlife, treated to a traditional southern lunch and then visit two of Louisiana’s plantations.
-Find out more!
+Those interested in a full day excursion can opt for a combo Swamp Boat and Plantation Tour.
+Participants are taken deep into the bayous in search of wildlife, treated to a traditional southern lunch and then visit two of Louisiana’s plantations.

 More Things To Do in NOLA

-We have shared our top suggestions for what to see in New Orleans in 3 days – but there are more activities you can add to your NOLA vacation itinerary!
-From museums and cultural attractions to tours and day trips, there is plenty to see and do in the city.
+We have shared our top suggestions for what to see in New Orleans in 3 days.
+However, there are many more activities you can add to your NOLA vacation itinerary.
+We’ll start out with a few museums and then move on to tours and day trips.

 New Orleans Jazz Museum